 Community, stakeholder and government relations

-We advise and support our clients whether they are participating or leading the consultation process for regulatory assessments in land & resource management initiatives, the clean energy, mining, oil & gas, transportation and infrastructure sectors and across diverse jurisdictions across Canada.
-Arbutus’ experience includes managing or supporting public and Indigenous consultation processes and studies for permitting and environmental assessment, navigating jurisdictional frameworks, land and resource planning, compliance and monitoring, and government-to-government processes.
-We design strategic engagement approaches that optimize our clients’ interests through the entire project lifecycle.
+We advise and support our clients whether they are participating in or leading the engagement process for regulatory assessments in land & resource management initiatives, the clean energy, mining, oil & gas, transportation and infrastructure sectors and across diverse jurisdictions across Canada.
+Arbutus’ experience includes managing or supporting public and Indigenous engagement processes and studies for permitting and environmental assessment, land and resource planning, compliance and monitoring, and government-to-government processes.

 Environmental assessment and permitting

 Arbutus provides consultation and engagement services to effectively lead, participate or intervene through all phases of environmental/impact assessments and permitting processes.
-We have worked on numerous major project assessments and permitting processes in the mining, energy, oil & gas and infrastructure sectors.
+We have worked on numerous major project assessments and permitting processes in the renewable energy, mining, oil & gas and infrastructure sectors.

-The role of Indigenous nations, their rights and interests, has expanded in the new Canadian Impact Assessment process and the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) principles by the federal and some provincial governments.
+The role of Indigenous nations, their rights and interests, has expanded in the new Canadian Impact Assessment and British Columbia Environmental Assessment processes and the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) by the federal and British Columbia governments.
 The identification of Indigenous valued components and potential issues is now conducted early in the process, requiring readiness at the outset and a strategy for addressing them effectively.
+Indigenous nations in British Columbia also are exercising consent-based decision making vis-à-vis provincial and federal governments.

 Our services include:

-- Strategic counsel and representing clients in negotiations for various types of agreements: EA/IA participation (consultation) agreements, letters of intent, memorandums of understanding, project agreements/impact benefit agreements
+- Strategic counsel and representing clients in negotiations for various types of agreements: EA/IA agreements, letters of intent, memorandums of understanding, project/impact benefit agreements

 - Developing and advising on regulatory strategy